-Since gold is a softer metal on its own, it’s often combined with additional metals in a process called alloying to strengthen the finished gold jewelry
+Since gold is a softer metal on its own, it’s often combined with additional metals in a process called alloying to strengthen the finished gold jewelry.

 Alloying improves the strength of the jewelry and also makes it more affordable.
 14k gold and 18k gold are popular options for fine jewelry.